 He addressed a completely peaceful rally on the White House ellipse.

-I was there before the events at the Capitol, I was not there.
+Before the events at the Capitol, I was not there.

-A rally Where he said to the tens of thousands gathered to hear him, he said I know that everyone here will soon be marching over to the Capitol building to peacefully and patriotically make your voices heard.
+A rally where he said to the tens of thousands gathered to hear him, he said, I know that everyone here will soon be marching over to the Capitol building to peacefully and patriotically make your voices heard.

 Now, there was not a single word said, as you could hear, about obstructing, quote unquote, an official proceeding of Congress.

-Democrats, in fact, tried to stop the certification of the Electoral College vote in the 2000, 2004 and 2016 elections.
+Democrats, in fact, tried to stop the certification of the Electoral College vote in the 2000, 2004, and 2016 elections.

-Among those Democrats was Congressman Raskin himself, who tried to reject electoral college votes to declare Trump the winner in 2016.
+Among those Democrats was Congressman Raskin himself, who tried to reject Electoral College votes to declare Trump the winner in 2016.

 Second, the committee charges President Trump with a conspiracy to defraud the United States.